 It is the policy of the City to diversify its investment portfolio.
-Invested funds shall be diversified to minimize risk or loss resulting from over-concentration of assets in a specific maturity, specific issuer, or specific class of securities.
-With the exception of U.S. Treasury securities and authorized investment pools, no more than 50% of the City's total investment portfolio will be invested in a single security type or with a single financial institution.
+Invested funds shall be diversified to minimize risk or loss resulting from over-concentration of assets in a specific maturity, specific issuer, or specific class of securities, when appropriate.

 The Investment Officer shall be required to diversify maturities.
 The Investment Officer, to the extent possible, will attempt to match investment with anticipated cash flow requirements.
 Matching maturities with cash flow dates will reduce the need to sell securities prior to maturity, thus reducing market risk.
-Unless matched to specific requirements such as semiannual or annual bond payments, the Investment Officer may not invest more than 20% of the portfolio for a period greater than one (1) year.
-The Investment Officer may not invest any portion of the portfolio for a period greater than two (2) years.